 - Submit an online application*

 Applicants should be a licensed occupational therapist or be eligible for licensing and should be employed as an occupational therapist or have a minimum of one year’s experience as an occupational therapist.
-USAHS MOT graduates may enter the program without a license, but must be licensed and employed as an OT by the second term of the PPOTD.
+USAHS MOT graduates, that enter the ppOTD program within six months of their MOT graduation, may enter without a license, but must be licensed and employed as an OT by the beginning of the second term of the ppOTD.

-*USAHS MOT graduates only need to submit an online application.
+*USAHS MOT graduates who, graduated within six months of starting the ppOTD program, only need to submit an online application.

 Transfer of Credit